 Measles: results from seven studies (12,000 children) showed that one dose of vaccine was 95% effective in preventing measles.
 Seven per cent of unvaccinated children would catch measles and this number would fall to less than 0.5% of children who receive one dose of vaccine.

 Mumps: results from six studies (9915 children) showed that one dose of vaccine was 72% effective in preventing mumps.
 This rose to 86% after two doses, (3 studies, 7792 children).
 In unvaccinated children, 7.4% would catch mumps and this would fall to 1% if children were vaccinated with two doses.

 The results for rubella (1 study, 1621 children) and chickenpox (one study, 2279 children) also showed that vaccines are effective.
-After one dose, vaccination was 89% effective in preventing rubella, and after 10 years the MMRV vaccine was 95% effective at preventing chickenpox infection.
+After one dose, vaccination was 89% effective in preventing rubella, using a vaccine with the BRD2 strain which is only used in China, and after 10 years the MMRV vaccine was 95% effective at preventing chickenpox infection.